Overview of supported operations

 Accessing elements in an array

-An array is just a collection of data items stored in continuous memory.
-This continuous memory layout allows us to access its elements using indices.
+An array is just a collection of data items stored in contiguous memory.
+This contiguous memory layout allows us to access its elements using indices.
 We use the subscript operator [] with an index to access data items in an array.

 Array elements are accessed via their indices.